Altidias/Milestone1_Group52/Software Design Document.md

   - *min: float* - Minimum value of the nutrient.
   - *max: float* - Maximum value of the nutrient.
  - Return Value:
-   - *pandas.DataFrame* A dataframe with rows copied from the original datafram that match the range.
+   - *food_items: dict[str, dict[str, float]]* A dict of food items that match the nutrient range criteria with the food names as keys and dicts as values that have a nutrient names as keys and nutrient amounts as values.
- - Side Effects: None, global dataframe is not modified.
+ - Side Effects: None.

 **filter_by_level()**
 - Description: Filters food items based on nutrient levels (low, mid, high).